 Read the trends and patterns summaries from each section of the data analysis process.
 Use the information in these summaries to complete 3.2 and 3.3.
 Using the summaries in 3.1 and other local data, describe the strengths and challenges or answer the guiding questions for each program.
 Include strengths and challenges related to: a) general program implementation, and b) students and adults involved in or affected by the program.
 Focus on strengths and challenges that will assist in the identification of needs during 3.2.
-Watch the Identifying Need webinar for additional information and guidance.
+Watch the Identifying Needwebinar for additional information and guidance.

-Coherent Instructional:Summarize the Instruction is aligned to the standards.
-Teachers are expected to post the

-coherent instructional system trends and standards, learning targets and success criteria.
-There appears to be a lack of

-patterns observed by the team while rigor and connection to real world experiences.

-completing this section of the report.
-What

-are the important trends and patterns that

-will support the identification of student,

-teacher, and leader needs?
+Coherent Instructional:Summarize the coherent instructional system trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?